MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 **APPLIES TO**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE[sql-server-2022](../../includes/sssql22-md.md)])

-To disable memory grant feedback persistence for all query executions originating from the database.
+Allows you to disable memory grant feedback persistence for all query executions originating from the database.

 > [!NOTE]
 > For database compatibility level 140 or lower, this database scoped configuration has no effect.